top of page

 MEDICARE PART D

 Covers Prescription Drugs and Prescription Medications.
 Typically, you choose the best, lowest-priced Prescription Drug Plan (PDP), which includes a premium and the costs of your medications.
-You can change these plans every year if your medications change during the previous year.
+You may change these plans annually if your medications have changed during the previous year.

 Stars on a blue background